 PsA patients cohort description and datasets

-In this study peripheral blood (PB) and SF were collected from a cohort of six PsA patients, with equal numbers of males and females (Table 5.1).
-All the patients presented oligoarticular joint affection and had been first diagnosed with psoriasis.
+In this study peripheral blood (PB) and synovial fluid were collected from a cohort of six PsA patients, with equal numbers of males and females (Table 5.1).
+All the patients presented with oligoarticular joint involvement and had a diagnosis of psoriasis.
 The cohort presented a mean of 1.5 tender or swollen affected joints (TJC66 and SJC66), which is characteristic of the oligoarticular form of disease, involving four or fewer joints.
-Regarding global assessment, the mean scores for the patient and physician evaluation were 3.2 and 3, respectively, in a scale of 1 to 5.
-These four measurements including joints and global assessment compose the PsARC disease activity scores, used by clinicians as the main indicator of response to treatment by recommendation of the National Institute for Health and Care Excellence (NICE) (Chapter 1).
+Regarding global assessment, the mean scores for the patient and physician evaluation were 3.2 and 3, respectively, on a scale of 1 to 5.
+These four measurements include joint and global assessment PsARC disease activity scores), used by clinicians as the main indicator of response to treatment by recommendation of the National Institute for Health and Care Excellence (NICE) (Chapter 1).

 The mean age of the cohort at the time of diagnosis was 44.3 years old and the mean disease duration 8.8 years.
-Interestingly, PsA1728 was diagnosed at a later age compared to the other patients in the cohort (late PsA onset clinical significance??).
-Moreover, C-reactive protein (CRP) levels, a further marker of inflammation, presented an average of 17.45 mg/L and was particularly higher in PsA1719 and PsA1728 compared to the other patients.
-At the time of sample recruitment all the PsA patients were not on active immunosupressive therapy.
-Post-visit, most of the patients qualified for TNAi biologic therapy xxxx.
+PsA1728 was diagnosed at a later age compared to the other patients in the cohort.
+The average C-reactive protein (CRP) level, a marker of inflammation, was 17.45 mg/L and was higher in PsA1719 and PsA1728 compared to the other patients.
+At the time of sample recruitment no patients were on active immunosupressive therapy.
+Following the recruitment visit, most of the patients qualified for TNFi biologic therapy xxxx.